 Its Significance in Evaluating Sales Enablement Success:

-• Highlighting Content and Training Gaps: If customers feel sales reps aren't knowledgeable, or if the content shared doesn't address their needs, it's a direct signal to revisit training modules or refine content strategies.
+- Highlighting Content and Training Gaps: If customers feel sales reps aren't knowledgeable, or if the content shared doesn't address their needs, it's a direct signal to revisit training modules or refine content strategies.
+By mastering a customer feedback strategy is crucial for enhancing your business and service quality.

 In essence, Customer Feedback and Satisfaction act as the North Star for sales enablement initiatives.